Homotopy Theoretic and Categorical Models of Neural Information Networks: Abstract

 \section{Abstract}

 In this paper we develop a novel mathematical formalism for the modeling of neural information networks endowed with additional structure in the form of assignments of resources, either computational or metabolic or informational.
 The starting point for this construction is the notion of summing functors and of Segal's Gamma-spaces in homotopy theory.
-The main results in this paper include functorial assignments of concurrent/distributed computing architectures and associated binary codes to networks and their subsystems, a categorical form of the Hopfield network dynamics, which recovers the usual Hopfield equations when applied to a suitable category fo weighted codes, a functorial assignment to networks of corresponding information structures and information cohomology, and a cohomological version of integrated information.
+This paper analyzes functorial assignments of different levels of structure (resources) to networks and their subsystems.
+Resources are described by categories, involving concurrent/distributed computing architectures, binary codes, and associated information structures and information cohomologies, including a cohomological version of integrated information.
+A categorical form of the Hopfield network dynamics is introduced, which recovers the usual Hopfield equations when applied to a suitable category of weighted codes, where the variables of the dynamics are these functorial assignments of resources to a network (summing functors).

-\section{Introduction and Motivation}
+\section{Introduction and motivation}